-In 2016, members of our Board of Directors will be compensated as follows: (i) the non-employee directors will receive an annual stock option grant at the Annual Meeting of Stockholders of 12,500 shares at an exercise price equal to the closing price of the Company's common stock on the date of such grant, and vesting and becoming exercisable in four equal consecutive quarterly tranches; (ii) all non-employee directors serving on the Board of Directors will receive an annual payment of \$35,000, payable in equal quarterly installments, in consideration for their services on the Board; (ii) the chairmen of the respective Board committees, other than the Board of Directors' Audit Committee, will receive an additional annual payment of \$10,000, payable in equal quarterly installments, in consideration for their services as chairmen on the respective Board of Directors' committees; and (iii) the chairman of the Board of Directors' Audit Committee will receive an additional annual payment of \$15,000, payable in equal quarterly installments, in consideration for his service as the chairman of the Board of Directors' Audit Committee.
+In 2016, members of our Board of Directors were compensated as follows: (i) the non-employee directors received an annual stock option grant at the Annual Meeting of Stockholders of 12,500 shares at an exercise price equal to the closing price of the Company's common stock on the date of such grant, and vesting and becoming exercisable in four equal consecutive quarterly tranches; (ii) all non-employee directors serving on the Board of Directors received an annual payment of \$35,000, payable in equal quarterly installments, in consideration for their services on the Board; (iii) the chairmen of the respective Board committees, other than the Board of Directors' Audit Committee, received an additional annual payment of \$10,000, payable in equal quarterly installments, in consideration for their services as chairmen on the respective Board of Directors' committees; and (iv) the chairman of the Board of Directors' Audit Committee received an additional annual payment of \$15,000, payable in equal quarterly installments, in consideration for his service as the chairman of the Board of Directors' Audit Committee.

-Our employee directors (Messrs.
-Kanders and Schiller) are compensated pursuant to their employment agreements (which are described below under the heading "Employment Agreements").
+In 2016, our current employee directors (Messrs.
+Kanders and Schiller) were compensated pursuant to their respective employment agreements (which are described below under the heading "Employment Agreements" and expired in accordance with their respective terms on June 5, 2016).